chuyang-deng/vibe-utils/README.md

 - `provider` (str, optional): AI provider to use ("openai" or "anthropic").
 If None, uses VIBEUTILS_PROVIDER environment variable, defaulting to "openai" if not set.
 - `model` (str, optional): The model to use for the provider.
 If None, uses environment variables VIBEUTILS_OPENAI_MODEL or VIBEUTILS_ANTHROPIC_MODEL, defaulting to built-in constants if not set.

+#### vibelength(text, provider=None, model=None)
+- `text` (str): The input string to measure the length of
+- `provider` (str, optional): AI provider to use ("openai" or "anthropic").
+If None, uses VIBEUTILS_PROVIDER environment variable, defaulting to "openai" if not set.
+- `model` (str, optional): The model to use for the provider.
+If None, uses environment variables VIBEUTILS_OPENAI_MODEL or VIBEUTILS_ANTHROPIC_MODEL, defaulting to built-in constants if not set.

 #### vibeeval(expression, provider=None, model=None)
 - `expression` (str): Mathematical expression containing numbers, operators (+, -, *, /, **), and parentheses
 - `provider` (str, optional): AI provider to use ("openai" or "anthropic").
 If None, uses VIBEUTILS_PROVIDER environment variable, defaulting to "openai" if not set.